Skip to main content

 What happens in the ERP:

-• Business partner / billing account is created or payment details are updated
+• Contract account is created, the billing address changes, or payment details (bank account, SEPA mandate) are updated

 What happens in epilot:

-• ERP Toolkit matches to an existing billing account entity using the billing account number
+• ERP Toolkit matches the billing_account by the billing account number

-• Billing account entity is created or updated
+• The billing account entity is created or updated with the appropriate attributes

-• Bank account details (IBAN, BIC, account holder, SEPA mandate reference) are stored
+• Bank account details (IBAN, BIC, account holder, SEPA mandate, debit/credit usage) are stored on the payment_method attribute

 • Relations to contact and contract entities are established